Leptospirosis in Dogs

 Leptospirosis is a spiral bacterium that can infect animals and sometimes humans.
 Lepto can cause kidney and liver issues in pets and embryo death or late-term abortions in pregnant dogs.

 Animals with Lepto shed live bacteria in their urine.
-Wild animals, such as raccoons and rodents, can be carriers of the disease, meaning they shed the bacteria but don't show clinical signs.
+Wild animals, such as raccoons and rodents, can be carriers of the disease, meaning they shed the bacteria but don't show clinical signs of lepto.
 Most infections come from contact with water that is contaminated with infected urine.
 Lepto hates dry environments and is short-lived in a desert environment; therefore, watering holes become the main source of infection in dry areas.
 Exercise yards with Lepto-infected water that washes downhill into puddles can be a big source of infection.

 In a kennel, Lepto is not often noticed or diagnosed, unless you are looking for solutions to puppy death – one or two stillborn puppies or a puppy that dies shortly after birth usually isn't sent for diagnostics.
 When these losses happen in first or second-time mothers, Lepto may be causing the issue.
 Older mothers don't often lose puppies because these mothers get enough natural immunity from infection, preventing loss in later litters.